inspire-lab/aluminum_shark/README.md

 #### Building Custom TensorFlow

-We need a custom TensorFlow that can run on encyrpted data.
+We need a custom TensorFlow that can run on encrypted data.
 It is automatically downloaded with the script from the last step.
 Go to `dependencies/tensorflow` and run
 ```
 ./build_and_install.sh
 ```
 This can take quite a long time to build.
-You can specify the number of build jobs, e.g. when to use 10 run:
+You can specify the number of build jobs, e.g., to use 10 run:
 ```
 ./build_and_install.sh 10
 ```